farblos/yet-another-teensy-makefile/README.md

 - `all` (equivalent to `$(TARGET).hex`)
-  Compiles the Teensy core library, all required additional Arduino libraries, the sources of you project.
+  Compiles the Teensy core library, all required additional Teensyduino libraries, the sources of your project.
 Links them and converts them to a hex file.

 - `upload` (depending on `$(TARGET).hex`)
   Uploads the hex file to your Teensy board.